What Happens If You Drive Without Insurance?

 • How long does an uninsured driving conviction stay on your record?

-In most states, an uninsured driving conviction stays on your driving record for about three years.
+In most states, an uninsured driving conviction stays on your driving record for three years.
 If classified as a misdemeanor, it may also appear on your criminal record for longer.

 • Will your insurance rates go up after an uninsured driving conviction?

 Yes.
 Most insurers raise rates after a conviction, and elevated premiums typically last as long as the violation stays on your record.
+This also may limit your options for purchasing auto insurance as you will now be rated as a high-risk driver.

 • What is an SR-22 form, and why do you need one?